-The Ames Urban Fringe Plan confirms the growth expectations of the LUPP.
+The Ames Urban Fringe Plan confirms those growth expectations of the LUPP.
 The designation of this area is Rural Service and Agricultural Conservation Area.
-This designation anticipates that the City will not annex and grow into this area during the life of the Plan in order to meet Ames' population projections.
+This designation anticipates that the City will not annex and grow into this area during the life of the Plan.
 Among the subcategories of the Rural Service and Agricultural Conservation Area are Parks and Recreation Area (the current designation of much of the subject site) and Rural Residential (the proposed designation of the entire site).